-- -Charged if your payment is late, sometimes even if it is received on the due date after 5:00 p.m. - -Your due date must fall on the same day (or date) every month.
-To avoid late fees, always pay your bill on time. - -If you send your payment by mail, allow at least seven days for the payment to reach your issuer. - -Consider other payment methods, such as online bill pay, pay-by-phone or automatic payments from your bank account.
-You cannot be charged a fee to pay bills online at your issuer's web site or to pay by phone by calling your issuer and providing a check number and your bank's routing number unless you make an expedited (last-minute) payment with the help of a customer service representative.
+- -Charged if your payment is late, sometimes even if it is received on the due date after a certain hour. - -To avoid late fees, always pay your bill on time. - -If you send your payment by mail, allow at least seven days for the payment to reach your issuer. - -Consider other payment methods, such as online bill pay, pay-by-phone or automatic payments from your bank account.